ahondaorg/amp_for_intangible-resonances/README.md

  Professional building vibration measurement typically requires expensive, specialized equipment.
 Inspired by the research of Dolezal et al. (2024), this project utilizes an Integrated Electronics Piezo-Electric (IEPE) accelerometer coupled with a sound recorder.

 The TE805 was selected for its wide frequency response (1–8000 Hz) and its operating voltage range.
-The circuit schematic was designed in KiCAD, and simulations were conducted in LTspice to determine the optimal amplification bandwidth(1Hz<).
+The circuit schematic was designed in KiCAD, and simulations were built in LTspice to determine the optimal amplification bandwidth(1Hz<).

 **Key Components:**